Radiology

 4. Ultrasound

-The hospital is annually issued a No.L 0283-04 by the EPA for the to carry out the practice(s) listed below using the Radiation Sources/Accelerators.
+The hospital is annually issued a license by the Environmental Protection Agency to carry out practices using Radiation Sources .
 The department caters for adult and paediatric (neonatal) diagnostic imaging.

 Times of service for the department are: